LasaiBarrenada/LasaiBarrenada/README.md

 - 👋 Hi, I’m Lasai Barreñada young researcher and statistician in KU Leuven
 - I am currently researching on prediction modelling applied to health.
-- 📫 Reach me in lasaitaleb@gmail.com or lasai.barrenadataleb@kuleuven.be
+- 📫 Reach me in lasai.barrenadataleb@kuleuven[dot]be

 <!---
 LasaiBarrenada/LasaiBarrenada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.